AY2526S1-CS2103T-F14b-3/tp/docs/DeveloperGuide.md

 **Goal:** Remove a student who is no longer being taught.

 **Preconditions**
+* TutorTrack is running.
-* At least one student is displayed (full or filtered list).
+* A filtered or full student list is displayed with stable indexes.

 **Minimal Guarantees**
-* No data corruption; list remains consistent.
+* No data corruption; application state remains consistent.

 **Success Guarantees**
 * The target student is removed from the storage and the list.

 **MSS**
-1. Tutor deletes a student from the list based on the index.
+1. Tutor initiates `delete` to a student in the list.
 2. System validates the selected entry.
 3. System removes the student and related records from storage.
 4. System shows a success message and updates the list.